 Brilliant colored flowers attract pollinators like bees and butterflies in spring.
 Birds will feast on most of the purple-red fruit the persists late fall to early winter, leaving little to none to hit the ground – a benefit for humans (no mess) and the birds (tasty source of food).

 The opportune placement sites of this tree in small urban settings will give more pollinators the chance to benefit where otherwise they may not.

 Raspberry Spear® Crabapples hold a healthy combination of columnar growth habit with short internodes, this results in compact growth habit.
 Minimal pruning is needed to maintain its narrow, upright shape.

 It is recommended to site in a full sun location, with moist-well draining soil.
 However, it will tolerant a variety of other soil locations.

 Proven to have excellent apple scab and firelight resistance, Raspberry Spear® is a superior choice to other magenta-flowering or purple-leaf crabapple varieties.

 Introduced by Keith Warren at J. Frank Schmidt & Son Co.
 Nursery in Boring, Oregon.
 This cultivar will be found at few select nurseries.
 A sister variety ‘Ivory Spear’ was also introduced with similar size, and white flowers.

 In a landscape bed setting, combine with later blooming perennials to not take away from its spectacular spring show.
-Try Pink Cat Catmint, Montrose White Calamint, Hummelo Lambs Ear, or a mass of Wild Geranium.
+Try Pink Cat Catmint, Montrose White Calamint, Hummelo Lambs Ear, or a mass of Wild Geranium (Geranium maculatum).
 Use dwarf shrub cultivars as accents in small spaces like Mariken Ginkgo, Arctic Fire™ Dogwood and BoBo™ Hydrangea.